 INFOST 491: Advanced Topics (Responsive UI Design; Oracle Academy Database Design & Programming w/SQL; Information Architecture)

 Choose a 3 credit course from each of the five following disciplines:

 - Business (3 credits)

 - Information Science (3 credits)

-Advisors are available to assist with the selection of general electives, including additional areas of study that are appropriate to your career goals and to complete the 120 total credit requirements for the IST Degree.
+Advisors are available to assist with the selection of general electives, including additional areas of study that are appropriate to your career goals, and to complete the 120 total credit requirements for the IST Degree.

-Choosing your electives wisely and careful planning will allow you to compliment your IST degree with additional certificates, minors and/or a double major – building on the strong core foundation within the IST program.
+Choosing your electives wisely and careful planning will allow you to complement your IST degree with additional certificates, minors and/or a double major – building on the strong core foundation within the IST program.

 Examples of programs that pair nicely with the IST major include:

 - Digital Arts & Culture Certificate